githubtraining/github-pages/responses/04_wrong-theme.md

 ### :keyboard: Activity: Change the theme to jekyll-theme-cayman

-Let's change the theme to `minima`:
+Let's change the theme to `jekyll-theme-minimal`:

 1. At the top of this Pull Request, click the **Files changed** tab.
 2. Click the icon to enter edit mode and change the  `theme:` to **jekyll-theme-minimal**.